nadeemlab/ImPartial/README.md

 	5. Create `files.csv` which contains names (prefix) and path (input_dir) of train and test images (group)

-* Preprocessing.ipynb (Automated scribble generation of training image from ground-truth labels)
+* Preprocessing.ipynb (Automated scribble generation of training image from ground truth labels)
 	1. Read files.csv
 	2. Get number of instances per segmentation class
 	3. Define number of scribbles for labels
-	4. Defines percentage validation region (val_perc = 0.4)
+	4. Define percentage validation region (val_perc = 0.4)
-	5. Scribble .npz file is saved in the input_dir path defined in pd_files (files.csv)
+	5. Scribbles .npz file is saved in the input_dir path defined in pd_files (files.csv)
-	6. Scribble .csv file is also saved (contains parameters related to scribble)
+	6. Scribbles .csv file is also saved (contains parameters related to scribbles)

 ## Training

-Create the following dataset specific training configuration in main_impartial.py:
+Create the following dataset-specific training configuration in main_impartial.py:
 ```
 n_channels = number of input image channels
 classification_tasks = a python dict of tasks and corresponding number of classes, recunstruction channels